chrislauyc/PythonOrigin/README.md

 # PyWrapOrigin
-OriginPro is a graphing and analysis software used by many scientists.
-Sometimes making many plots by hand can be tedious and is necessary for automation.
-The OriginPro software is packaged with its own programming languages such as Origin C and LabTalk.
+Origin is a graphing and analysis software used by many scientists.
+Making many plots by hand can be tedious, so sometimes it's better to automate the process.
+The Origin software is packaged with its own programming languages such as Origin C and LabTalk.
 But they are difficult for users to learn and implement.
+Origin also provides python APIs such as the automation server, PyOrigin, Originpro and OriginExt, which intend to provide access to Origin from python.
+However, none of these tools support full plotting functionalities, and it is often necessary to first create a graph template, then send data from python to be plotted.
+This adds time and inconvience in plotting.

-PyWrapOrigin is a python wrapper to Origin that allows plotting graphs in Origin using python.
+PyWrapOrigin is a python wrapper to Origin C, LabTalk, and OriginExt that allows plotting graphs in Origin from python possible and easy to do.

-The module utilizes Origin C, LabTalk, and OriginExt to enable plotting Origin graphs from the ground up, without relying on using any template.
+This module enables plotting Origin graphs from the ground up, without relying on using any template.

 Installation:
  -----